Phi Beta Kappa: Symbols

 Students hold the Key of Phi Beta Kappa at Duke University.

-The Greek letters Phi Beta Kappa stands for Φιλοσοφία Βίου Κυβερνήτης (Philosophia Biou Kybernētēs), which means "Wisdom [lit. love of knowledge] is the guide [lit. helmsman] of life".
+The Greek letters phi (Φ), beta (Β), and kappa (Κ) stand for Φιλοσοφία βίου κυβερνήτης (Philosophíā bíou kybernḗtēs), which means "Wisdom-loving [is] guide of life"—i.e., "The love of wisdom is the guide to life" (or, less literally as the society prefers to translate it, "Love of learning is the guide to life").

 The symbol of the Phi Beta Kappa Society is a golden key engraved on the obverse with the image of a pointing finger, three stars, and the Greek letters from which the society takes its name.
 On the reverse are found the initials "SP" in the script.
 One official historian of the society, William T. Hastings, and some others believe that the "S" and "P", which stood for Societas Philosophiae, "Philosophical Society", were the original name of the Society and that "Phi Beta Kappa" came only over time to be taken as the name of the society.
 The heading on the original list of members states, "A List of the members, who have been initiated into the S.P. alias Phi Beta Kappa Society."

 The "key" of Phi Beta Kappa did not begin as a copy of a watch key.
 The first insignia was a larger, cut-and-engraved silver medallion, essentially a square of metal with a loop cut integrally with the body of the square from the same sheet of silver, to allow for suspension from one or two ribbons worn around the member's neck in the manner in which the older fraternities (and the Masonic bodies on which the collegiate societies were in part patterned) wore their insignia.
 Later, the size of the medallion was reduced and men took to wearing the insignia on their watch chains as fobs.